NCAR/SPERR/README.md

 cd SPERR/build                                  # enter the build directory cmake ..                                        # use cmake to configure the project cmake -DUSE_OMP=ON ..                           # Optional: enable OpenMP on 3D volumes.
+cmake -DENABLE_AVX2=OFF ..                      # Optional: disable AVX2 instructions.
+The code is slightly faster with AVX2.
+cmake -DCMAKE_CXX_STANDARD=17 ..                # Optional: use C++17 rather than C++20.
+The code is slightly faster with C++20.
 cmake -DCMAKE_INSTALL_PREFIX=/my/install/dir .. # Optional: specify a directory to install SPERR.
 The default is /usr/local .
-cmake -DCMAKE_CXX_STANDARD=17 ..                # Optional: use C++17 rather than C++20.
-The code is slightly faster with C++20.
 make -j 8                                       # build the project ctest .                                         # run unit tests, which should have 100% tests passed make install                                    # install the library and CLI tools to a specified directory.